-Because of current interest rates environment, where issuers with highest credit rating offer negative or slightly positive yields, Company has been forced to invest in issues with lower credit rating (in order to meet minimum return requirements of liabilities).
+Major part of asset portfolio carry interest rate and credit risk.
+Since current interest rates environment provides negative or slightly positive yields, Company has been forced to invest in issues with lower credit rating (in order to meet minimum return requirements of liabilities).
 Consequently average credit rating of the portfolio has decreased and CVaR (credit value at risk) consumption has increased.

-Also during the year Company increased investments into real estate.
-Company purchased units in real estate funds (Eften and Baltic Horizon) as well as direct participation in Real Estate Company ERGO Invest SIA.
-Consequently equity exposure (according to Standard Formula) increased during the year even though direct exposure to equity markets was liquidated during the first quarter.
+Another important risk carrier in asset portfolio is property.
+Company owns units of real estate funds (Eften and Baltic Horizon) as well as direct participation in Real Estate Company ERGO Invest SIA.
+Consequently equity exposure, according to Standard Formula, is significant.